MindorksOpenSource/CrashReporter/README.md

 ```
 logException(String exceptionPath, String exceptionMsg)
 ```
-Provide your own path and customr error message
+Provide your own path and custome error message

 Note : If you want to use external storage then add storage ermission
 ```